[Norsk]

 The press picks up on such cases, creates hysteria and politicians call for action and possibly decide on more coercion.

-That is why it is important that Inger-Mari Eidsvik, with the support of ICJ (International Commission of Jurists), is suing against forced treatment.
+That is why it is important that Inger-Mari Eidsvik, with the support of ICJ (International Commission of Jurists), is suing the state with allegations of human rights violations in the implementation of forced medication, isolation and restraint.

-Norwegian authorities launched several campaigns to reduce coercion.
-However coercion rises now for more than two decades as shown above.
+Norwegian authorities launched several campaigns to reduce coercion based on the fact that coercion is in tension with ECHR Article 3 (prohibition of torture).
+However, coercion rises now for more than two decades as shown above.

 The Council of Europe promotes “Voluntary Measures in Mental Health Services”.